Last updated on May 17th, 2018

 When you look the sky is blue.
 So you choose to believe Jane and not to believe John.

-Now pick the book back up again and continue reading.
 Simple concepts can be very powerful when fully understood.

 You do not need to believe what Jane told you about the sky because you already know by your own observation that the sky is blue.